-- Several areas within San Martin would benefit from additional drilling, as the current spacing is insufficient to adequately define the continuity of mineralization for prospective mining.
-Areas that would benefit from additional drilling to improve confidence in the estimation include Santa Elena NE and the Santa Elena SW, both with potential resources for the future of the mine. - Other areas such as extensions of Cuerpo 28 and the widening of the San Martin structure orebodies within the existing mining operations and would benefit from additional drilling to expand known resources.
+Several areas within San Martin would benefit from additional drilling, as the current spacing is insufficient to adequately define the continuity of mineralization for prospective mining.
+Areas that would benefit from additional drilling to improve confidence in the estimation include Santa Elena NE and the Santa Elena SW, both with potential resources for the future of the mine.

-• QP notes that areas such as Santa Elena NE would benefit from better positioning of drill stations, as some of the drilling orientation in the current maps, will only touch the structure near the actual mine workings at level 10.
+-) Other areas such as extensions of Cuerpo 28 and the widening of the San Martin structure orebodies within the existing mining operations and would benefit from additional drilling to expand known resources and give extra life to the mine. -) QP notes that areas such as Santa Elena NE would benefit from better positioning of drill stations to investigate the spatial position with respect to the known stratigraphy in the eat limb of the anticline.